 2. (1) The purposes of this Act are,

-(a) to ensure that the costs of the clean energy initiative are fairly distributed among specified customers over time;
+to ensure that the costs of the clean energy initiative that promoted and continues to promote significant investment in decarbonizing and modernizing sites and facilities in the Province for the generation of electrical energy and the production therefrom, are fairly allocated among specified consumers over time and that the process by which the Province raises money to fund such costs reflects such fair allocation; and

-(b) to recognize the long-term benefits of the clean energy initiative that accrue over time and will continue to benefit present and future electricity consumers in the Province;
+(b) to recognize the long-term benefits of the clean energy initiative that have accrued and that will accrue over time will continue to benefit present and future electricity consumers in the Province.

-(c) to promote the use of clean energy sources and technologies, including low carbon, alternative energy sources and renewable energy sources, in a manner consistent with the policies of the Government of Ontario;

-(d) to promote economic efficiency and sustainability in the generation, transmission, distribution and sale of electricity;

-(e) to facilitate the maintenance of a financially viable electricity industry, including by raising money in respect of sites and facilities in the Province for the generation of electrical energy and the production therefrom; and

-(f) to protect the interests of consumers with respect to prices and the adequacy, reliability and quality of electricity service.

 Crown bound